-HPV tests can detect the virus that can lead to genital warts, abnormal cervical cells or cervical cancer.
-HPV tests can be done from the same sample as a Pap smear.
+HPV tests detect the virus that can lead to genital warts, abnormal cervical cells or cervical cancer.

 What is HPV?

-HPV is the human papillomavirus.
-HPV is a sexually transmitted disease carried by both men and women.
-There are more than 100 strains of HPV.
-Some types of these viruses can lead to genital cancer.
+The human papillomavirus (HPV) is a sexually transmitted disease.
+There are more than 100 strains of HPV and some can lead to genital cancer.

 What is HPV testing?